How to use Pipefy's API

 To use Pipefy’s API, you have two options: using our Integrated Development Environment (IDE) or making requests to our endpoint:

-• Public IDE or GraphQL playground: used to help with the commands.
-Mutations and any changes made in this area will reflect on your pipe.
-It's not possible to create automations or robots in it.
-In this IDE, it won't be necessary to setup an authorization code since this process is synced with the user authentication in Pipefy app.
+• Public IDE or GraphQL playground: use these to help with commands.
+Mutations and any changes made in this area will reflect in your pipe.
+Note that you can’t create automations or robots in it.
+In this IDE, it isn’t necessary to set up an authorization code because this process is already synced with the user authentication in Pipefy.

-• Endpoint: You can use it to make requests against our API, and build custom integrations that best fit your needs.
+• Endpoint: You can use this to make requests from our API, and build custom integrations that best fit your needs.

 Authentication